coderDevDev/senior_cetizen_app/DATABASE_SETUP.md

 After following these steps, you should see:

 - ✅ No "Database error saving new user" errors
-- ✅ Registration form submits successfully for all roles (OSCA, BASCA, Senior)
+- ✅ Registration works for both `student` and `teacher` roles
 - ✅ Success message appears after registration
 - ✅ Email verification email is sent
 - ✅ User can log in after email verification
 - ✅ Role-based dashboards load correctly
-- ✅ Senior citizen records can be created and managed
+- ✅ Teachers can create lessons/quizzes/activities and students can access assignments

 ---